aivaraleksiev/Sticky-notes.com/README.md

 # Sticky-notes.com

-A place where you can create/edit/access your notes online.
+A place where you can create/edit/access your notes online. <br>
 The idea of this project was to create a **C++ REST Server** which could be accessed through REST API.

 ## Usage